ShingoFukuyama/helm-recentd/README.md

 (global-set-key (kbd "C-x C-d") 'helm-recentd)
 ```

-### Option for Mac OSX
+### Option for Mac OSX, Linux, Windows
-While selecting directory path in helm interface, you can also choose where to open the directory by pressing [TAB] key, the options are, such as Finder, Terminal, or iTerm2, instead of opening in Emacs dired-mode.
+While selecting directory path in helm interface, you can also choose where to open the directory by pressing [TAB] key, the options are, such as Finder, Nautilus, Terminal, or iTerm2, Explorer, Command Prompt, instead of opening in Emacs dired-mode.